lucasfcosta/blog/_posts/2019-02-10-terminal-guide-2019.md

 Needless to say — or maybe not so needless as I'm saying it already — it will be more useful for strongly typed languages.
 I have tested it mostly with `rust` and `TypeScript` and it's been fantastic.

-I also use the following lines to bind its suggestions to `vIM`'s default shortcut and popup for completion:
+I also use the following lines to bind its suggestions to `vim`'s default shortcut and popup for completion:

 ```
 " disable auto_triggering ycm suggestions pane and instead